-“So we leave him at the bottom of the strait and come back, and then what?
+“So we leave him at the bottom of the Strait and come back, and then what?
 We can never visit his grave.
 He can’t join our ancestors.
 We’ll lose him forever.”

 My father met my eyes, and I knew what he would say before he said it.
 “I don’t want you to spend another moment here.
 Drinking this water, eating this food, watching your ray-cat green.
 Watching me die too young of radiation poisoning, and then following me far too quickly.
 We’ll all die here, Robin.
 This land will kill us just as surely as it killed Ginkgo.
 But we have people in the Nares, family.
-We can live.”
+There, we can live.”

 I sputtered.
 Leave my home?
 The forest I’d tended for as long as I could remember, and thought I would tend for the rest of my life?

 “Christmas nears,” he went on.
-“We’ll meet up with Lulu there, leave with hens trading caravan.
+“We’ll meet up with Lulu there, leave with hen's trading caravan.
 One last Christmas here, with this family.
 Maybe we can even convince some of them to come along.”

 I shook my head.
 His plan made it all too real.
 “I — no, slow down.
 We should sleep on it.
 We have time before Christmas.
 Maybe you’ll change your mind.”